|Minerals: Critical Micronutrients|

 |Barley, ½ cup cooked||1.6|

 |Mango, 1 medium||1.5|

 A diet deficient in niacin (as well as tryptophan) leads to glossitis of the tongue (inflammation of the tongue leading to purplish discoloration), dermatitis, weight loss, diarrhea, depression and dementia.
-The severe symptoms, depression, dermatitis and diarrhea, are associated with the condition known as pellagra.
+The severe symptoms, depression, dermatitis and diarrhea (referred to as the "3-D's"), are associated with the condition known as pellagra.
 Several physiological conditions (e.g. Hartnup disorder and malignant carcinoid syndrome) as well as certain drug therapies (e.g. isoniazid) can lead to niacin deficiency.
-In Hartnup disease tryptophan absorption is impaired and in malignant carcinoid syndrome tryptophan metabolism is altered resulting in excess serotonin synthesis.
-Isoniazid (the hydrazide derivative of isonicotinic acid) is a primary drug for chemotherapy of tuberculosis.
+In Hartnup disorder, tryptophan absorption is impaired and in malignant carcinoid syndrome tryptophan metabolism is altered resulting in excess serotonin synthesis.
+Isoniazid (the hydrazide derivative of isonicotinic acid) was, at one time, a primary drug for chemotherapeutic treatment of tuberculosis.